YetAnotherNerd/whatlastgenre/README.md

 Default `1.0`, Range `0.5 - 2.0`.
 See sources option above.

 ##### artist option
-Score multiplier to give tags found by artist/albumartist searches advantage over tags from album searches.
+Score multiplier to give tags found by albumartist searches advantage over tags from album searches.
 The tags get stored separately at first but then put together while taking this multiplier into account.
 This enables that multiple albums from one artist get more equal tags.
 Default `1.33`, Range `0.5 - 2.0`
 * `< 1.0` prefer album tags
 * `= 1.0` handle them equally
 * `> 1.0` prefer artist tags

+##### various option
+Score multiplier similar to artist option, but this one applies to various artists releases if there is no albumartist and all the track artists get used for searching.
+Default `0.66`, Range `0.1 - 1.0`
+* `< 1.0` prefer album tags
+* `= 1.0` handle them equally

 ##### splitup option
 Score multiplier for modifying the score of the base tag from a tag that got